Pixi Pack

 Or by downloading our pre-built binaries from the releases page.

-Instead of installing pixi-pack globally, you can also use Pixi exec to run pixi-pack in a temporary environment:
+Instead of installing pixi-pack and pixi-unpack globally, you can also use pixi exec to run pixi-pack in a temporary environment:

 You can pack an environment with

-This will create a environment.tar file that contains all conda packages required to create the environment.
+This will create an environment.tar file that contains all conda packages required to create the environment.

 # environment.tar